-Many of the core content area courses offered by CPA are eligible for dual credit, especially at the senior level.
-DPS, CU Succeeds and the Community College of Aurora already have several dual credit agreements in place for career and technical education courses.
+It is our intent that many of the core content area courses offered by CPA will be eligible for dual credit.
+DPS and the Community College of Aurora already have several dual credit agreements in place for career and technical education courses.
 These dual credit courses can be easily included in the establishment of pathways leading from high school to Career and Tech Ed Plans at the community college level.
 Some courses may be taken for community college credit only or in concurrent enrollment as a high school elective credit.
 To provide students the opportunity to simultaneously enroll in both high school and college coursework the CPA school calendar and daily bell schedule must be aligned.
 This may require periodic adjustments to ensure seamless coordination of students' schedules.